📕

 HTML was created as a document-oriented language.
 CSS emerged as a way to use language to precisely define stylistic features in a way that wouldn't clutter the semantic content or worse destroy the semantic value all together.
 CSS pursued the related goal of normalizing styling across browsers.
 In many ways it achieves this goal well; yet it remains one of the most frustrating parts of web development.

 It's difficult to establish new CSS standards.
-The CSS Working Group works to further the language of CSS, but with competing views of the members and the problem of cross-browser consistency, this can take considerable time.
+The works to further the language of CSS, but with competing views of the members and the problem of cross-browser consistency, this can take considerable time.

 Alignment has traditionally been one of the key contributors to this aggravation.
 In the last decade, the importance of alignment has sky rocketed.